John-zzh/pyscf_TDDFT_ris/README.md

 ### Gaussian software: `.fch` file
 Suppose you have finished a pbe0 DFT calculation with Gaussian and have a `.fch` file, you can run the TDDFT-ris calculation for 10 lowest excited states by:
 ```
+conda activate ris-mokit-pyscf-py39
 python absolue_path_to_ris_repo/main.py -f path_to_your_fch_file -func pbe0 -n 10 -M 8000
 ```

-If you want to run it in parallel, you can set up the environment variables:
+If you want parallel calculation, you can set up the environment variables:
 ```
 export MKL_NUM_THREADS=4
 export OMP_NUM_THREADS=4